The LAVH Procedure

 - Do not climb stairs

 - Ask for painkillers if the pain is unbearable after the surgery

 - To prevent Pneumonia, Blood Clot Formation and for a speedy recovery, get back to normal walking, under supervision of the physician

 - To get relief from gastric pains try walking and performing deep breathing exercises slowly

 - Hold a pillow over the surgical abdominal wound or cross legs to reduce coughing, if any.
 Coughs may cause pain in the wound

 - Ovary removal may cause estrogen loss which leads to Osteoporosis or loss of bone density.
 Physicians usually suggest supplementary medications for this

 - Sexual intercourse may resume 4 - 6 weeks after the surgery.
 [If pain persists, it may be worth consulting a physician to discuss vaginal dilator therapy or therapies available.]

 Support from Family

-Some patients after lavh surgery feel relieved, as they get rid of troublesome symptoms, such as, heavy bleeding and pelvic pain.
+Some patients after Laparoscopic Assisted Vaginal Hysterectomy (Lavh surgery) feel relieved, as they get rid of troublesome symptoms, such as, heavy bleeding and pelvic pain.
 However, some may experience depression due to loss of fertility.
 This is especially true if the patient is young and wished to get pregnant.
 These patients need extra attention and care from the family members.